Our Patron - Sarah Ulmer

 John Bullick – Chairman

 John has been a Cambridge Lifeskills Board member since 1997.
 He has seen many changes as the organisation has adapted to the changing needs of the Cambridge community.
 John is also an active member of Rotary Cambridge.
 Formally a local primary school Principal, he is still working in schools around the Waikato.
 John’s wife Sue also works in the education field.
 They have 3 adult children, and 3 grandchildren.

 Sandy Wesford - Manager/Clinical leader

-Sandy has been employed by Cambridge Lifeskills since 1998 and has been a Board member since 2004.
-Sandy’s original role was that of School Chaplin at Cambridge Middle School and once she completed her counsellor training, took on the role of counsellor.
-Sandy is now the Manager and Clinical Leader for Cambridge Lifeskills.
+Sandy has been employed by Cambridge Lifeskills since 1997 and has been a Board member since 2004.
+Sandy began her work with Cambridge Lifeskills as a counsellor then after 10 years moved into her current role as Manager/Clinical Leader.
 Sandy lives in Te Miro with husband Adrian and their 2 sons.

 Sherry Herkes - Events

 Sherry joined us in 2015 and is a principal at Cambridge Real Estate.
 Cambridge Real Estate is the Foundation Sponsor of Cambridge Lifeskills.
 Sherry and her husband moved to Cambridge when she took up the position of Manager at the Cambridge BNZ.
 She resigned from the banking business in 2006 and started a new adventure with the Real Estate profession.
 Sherry has 2 adult children and she and husband Tim have 5 grandchildren between them.